In this article, we are adding Amino acids Classification details.

 They can classify amino acids into THREE types:

-ii) β-amino acid: the amino group attached to the third carbon (numbering from Carboxyl group) of the amino acid is called “β-amino acid”.
-Eg: β-alanine, it is one of the end product of Pyrimidine catabolism.
+The amino group attached to the third carbon (numbering from the Carboxyl group) of the amino acid is called “β-amino acid”.
+Eg: β-alanine, is one of the end products of Pyrimidine catabolism.

-iii) γ-amino acid: the amino group attached to the Fourth carbon (numbering from Carboxyl group) of the amino acid is called “γ-amino acid”.
+The amino group attached to the Fourth carbon (numbering from the Carboxyl group) of the amino acid is called “γ-amino acid”.
 Eg: GABA (Gamma Amino Butyric Acid)

-Based on the composition of ‘R’ side chain, amino acids can be categorized into 8 types: (Fairley & Kigour, 1966)
+Based on the composition of the ‘R’ side chain, amino acids can be categorized into 8 types: (Fairly & Kigour, 1966)

-i) Neutral Amino Acids (or) Simple amino acids:
+a) Neutral Amino Acids (or) Simple amino acids

 These have no functional group in the side chain.
 Eg: